 New Zealand 10 years on – Increasing access to cannabis-based medicines

 A decade ago, under the previous Labour Government, New Zealand introduced policy to permit eligible patients to access cannabis-based medicines.
-This was accompanied by clinical guidance for a range of indications, reviewed by New Zealand’s medicines regulator, Medsafe, and specialists in palliative care, general practice, oncology and pain.
+This was accompanied by clinical guidance for a range of conditions, reviewed by New Zealand’s medicines regulator, Medsafe, and specialists in palliative care, general practice, oncology and pain.
 At that time, Sativex™ was considered most appropriate, as it was high quality and offered standardised dosing.
 However, cost was a big barrier to patient access.

 Ten years on, under a new Labour Government, New Zealand is intent on making great strides to increase access.
 The emphasis is terminally ill patients and seriously ill patients needing palliative relief where the focus of treatment is on improving quality of life.
 Like before, a medicines framework will remain in place.
 This means access to pharmaceutical-quality medicines, via a doctor’s prescription and pharmacy dispensing.